universalpoints/Gopher-Api-Docs/source/index.html.md

  # TODO add ruby example
 ```

-> The above command returns JSON structured like this:
+> The endpoint returns JSON structured like this:

 ```json
 {